All about Firoz Shah Tughlaq- History, Life, Tenure and Achievements

 - He established a department of slave known as Diwan-i-Bundagan

-- He declared the Iqtadari framework hereditary.
+- He made the Iqtadari framework hereditary.

 - He constructed waterways for watering system from: